DiscreteMaths/DM04-Functions/Twitter+neo4j-conorFeeney.md

 </code></pre>

-The output can be of the above is as follows
+The output can be of the code above is as follows

 ![graph](http://neo4j.com/docs/stable/images/Hello-World-Graph-java.svg)

 There are many uses of Neo4j, and graph databases in general.
 I will now discuss several applications of using graph databases, specifically Neo4j, in order to analyse and store data and the benefits and cons of doing so.